cs544-wisc/s24/p4/README.md

 #### Q4: what is the location for the first block of single.csv?

 Use the `OPEN` operation with `offset` 0 and `noredirect=true` - (`length` and `buffersize` are optional).
-You answer should a string, similar to this:
+Your answer should be a string, similar to this:

 ```python
 'http://6a2464e4ba5c:9864/webhdfs/v1/single.csv?op=OPEN&namenoderpcaddress=boss:9000&offset=0'